Advanced Molecular Laboratory Skills

 This course focuses on experimental research methods and reporting.
 In essence it is a sequel to the core practical training PRA1001 Research Methods.
-The main goal is to provide students with sufficient laboratory skills to successfully complete more advanced skills and projects in chemistry and biology related to molecular laboratory research.
-During the six weeks, students will perform a variety of integrated biology and chemistry experiments.
-It can be anticipated that three of the six skills days have an emphasis on chemical aspects of molecular research, whereas the other three days focus more on biological aspects.
-The course will be structured in the Research Based Learning (RBL) format, with ample room for student initiative.
+The main goal is to provide students with sufficient laboratory skills to successfully complete more advanced skills and projects in chemistry and biology/biochemistry related to (bio)molecular laboratory research.
+During the 5 lab days, students will perform a set of integrated biology and chemistry experiments.
+The different experiments however are connected and form one integrated experiment.
+In can be said that two of the skills days have an emphasis on biological or biochemical aspects of molecular research, two days focus more on the chemical aspects and one day combines both in a final experiment.
+The course will be structured in the Research Based Learning (RBL) format, with room for student initiatives.